 I was obsessed with finding truth in my crazy ideas.
 And this opened the door to researching real science, physics especially.
 And once I went through the door, the light bulb went off.
 My whole world view changed.
 Understanding the laws of nature that govern our existence gave me this new inspired outlook.
 I derive so much joy from my news feed everyday seeing the work of scientists.
 I wake up and think, This world is amazing!

 You know, when I was in school studying science, it felt forced, like there was no relevancy to the real world as to why I was supposed to be learning physics or chemistry beyond a grade.
 Unfortunately, I think this is pretty common.
 But now that I do understand how important and inspiring STEM knowledge is, especially with the looming challenge of climate change and a world that is becoming exponentially more dependent on technology, I want to share this knowledge and passion as much as I can through my work.
 I like to think of us Scirens as a Trojan horse – people wouldn’t expect a quartet of actresses to be advocates for STEM!
 So we can reach people who wouldn’t normally be exposed to science news.

-I&T Today: Do you find people are surprised to hear you’re interested in science?
+I&T Today: Do you find people are surprised to hear that Taryn O’Neill is interested in science?
 Are those stereotypes changing?

 I&T Today: Wow.